Bittuxo/Bittuxo/README.md

 >Political hooligans with tanks, missiles and guns
 >Everything is relative when it's all in the family of man
 >Understand the time has finally come to realize the great power of one
->All formulas equalize under the Sun, amen
+>All formulas equalize under the Sun, amen.

 > I'm just an ordinary guy.